 Another problem is that they have many holes and unsealed seams, so they are permitting moist air from the house to flow almost freely into the attic, wasting much energy, often creating Ice Dams on the roof by melting the snow from below, and certainly collecting large quantities of condensation and frost inside the attic, possibly rotting out the roof deck.
 When you turn on the light, the added heat actually pumps this household air into the attic or roof space even faster.
 Bad stuff.
 In fact you can often identify the location of pot lights by looking for large icicles on the roof edge outside.

-For a while it was recommended to build a box of plywood or cardboard around the pot light to block all of this and give an air space to keep things cool, allowing piling insulation over the top.
+For a while it was recommended to build a box of plywood or drywall around the pot light to block all of this and give an air space to keep things cool, allowing piling insulation over the top.
 The problem with this box is that many of them caught fire themselves.
 So for a while we just said, "No recessed light fixtures at all in an insulating ceiling."

 Then the lighting companies started making double shell "IC" recessed lighting casings designed to keep everything away from the hot inner casing.
 This allowed putting insulation directly over the unit.
 But they were still full of holes and still caused heat loss and moisture problems.